Step 10: Launch

-If you have donation button in your website’s navigation, you can either modify it to launch Checkout or replace it with a Donate Button or Donate Link from the Elements library.
-This change should also be applied to another buttons and links on your website.
+If you have a donation button in your website’s navigation, you can either modify it to launch Checkout or replace it with a or from the Elements library.
+This change should also be applied to other buttons and links on your website.

-Method 1: Replacing an existing button with Donate Button (recommended)
+Method 1: Replacing an existing button with the Donate Button (recommended)

 If you want to replace your website’s existing donation button with the Donate Button component from the Elements library, create the component in the Elements view of the Fundraise Up Dashboard.
 When you have finished customizing the button, create it and copy its code snippet.
 Then, replace the code of your existing button with the code snippet from your Fundraise Up account.